Feature: Enterprise Accounting System

 Double-Entry Accounting & T-Accounts

 Enterprise uses the double-entry accounting method.
-In double-entry accounting, the transaction amount comes out of one general ledger account as a credit and goes into a different general ledger account as a debit i.e. double-entry accounting records where a company uses their money and where that money comes from.
+In double-entry accounting, the transaction amount comes out of one general ledger account as a credit and goes into a different general ledger account as a debit i.e. double-entry accounting documents where money comes from and where money goes.

 T-Accounts are a visual representation of double-entry accounting, where the account is represented in a T-shaped table with one side as debit side and one side as credit.
 The debit side represents money coming into the account and the credit side represents money leaving the account.